LiyamFlx/business-impact-calculator-new/README.md

 1. **Update CSS**:
     - Modify `styles.css` to change the look and feel of the form.
     - Update colors, fonts, and layout as needed.

-2. **Update Images**:
-    - Replace images in the `images/` directory with your own icons.
-    - Ensure the new images have the same names or update the image paths in `index.html`.

 ### Modifying the Results Page